 College education is typically less expensive in Florida.
 The Sunshine State also boasts several colleges that have made best college lists, including the University of Florida, the University of Miami and Florida State University.

 California boasts some well-known colleges as well, with many of its universities garnering high rankings, including Stanford, California Institute of Technology, the University of California in Los Angeles, the University of Southern California and more.
 The state likely has more well-known universities than Florida.

 It's no secret that mosquitoes love humidity and water, so it follows that Florida, with its higher concentration of rain, will have more of a mosquito problem than California.
-However, this shouldn't deter you from making a move to Florida if it's the best decision for you.
+However, this shouldn't deter you from making a move to Florida if it's the best decision for you based on other factors.

-MosquitoNix is committed to protecting outdoor lifestyles and offers a wide range of mosquito and pest control options, both in residential and commercial settings.
+As you explore all of the outdoor activities your new Florida home has to offer, MosquitoNix ® has your back with mosquito control.
+We are proud to offer a wide range of mosquito and pest control options, both in residential and commercial settings.
 Our custom misting systems deliver a fine mist of all-natural mosquito control solution on a timer or at the touch of a button.
 This solution controls mosquitoes, flies, gnats, ticks, fleas and more, helping to keep your environment safe for friends and family.

 We also offer fogging treatments that are guaranteed to last up to 72 hours, but typically last up to two weeks, protecting outdoor guests from the risk of bug bites.
 Installed by licensed MosquitoNix prevention specialists, our fogging systems non-toxic and, like other MosquitoNix treatments, 100 percent satisfaction guaranteed.

 Our experts in mosquito and pest control are standing by to help serve you and your family.
 Contact us today and we will be glad to provide an estimate or answer and questions you may have.

 You can find your closest MosquitoNix Florida location below!